broadinstitute/shibboleth-service-provider/README.md

 to decrypt and verify the JWT it receives.
 The tests store tokens that have been encoded using Shibboleth's dev private key.
 If we ever need to rotate
 Shibboleth's dev keys, we will need to update those stored tokens to ensure unit and integration tests continue to function.

-Integration test tokens are stored in [each service's application.conf template](https://github.com/broadinstitute/firecloud-automated-testing/tree/master/configs).
+Integration test tokens are stored in [each service's application.conf template in the firecloud-automated-testing repo](https://github.com/broadinstitute/firecloud-automated-testing/tree/master/configs).
 Unit test tokens are stored in the [firecloud-orchestration repo](https://github.com/broadinstitute/firecloud-orchestration/blob/develop/src/test/scala/org/broadinstitute/dsde/firecloud/webservice/NihApiServiceSpec.scala).